hotta/ansible-alma8/README.md

 $ ansible-galaxy collection install -r requirements.yml
 ```

-I recommend you to take a snapshot at this point.

 ## Exceution

 First, read README(s) at roles/XXX (XXX corresponds XXX.yml) if any, then follow the instructions.
 And then run:

 ```
-$ cd ansible-alma8
 $ ansible-playbook jobs/XXX.yml
 ```